KonghaYao/pure-graph/docs/storage/memory.md

 # No configuration needed - this is the default
 ```

-When no other storage backends are configured, Pure Graph automatically uses memory storage.
+When no other storage backends are configured, Open LangGraph Server automatically uses memory storage.

 ## Use Cases